alekcac/alekcac.github.io/web_integration.markdown

       }
 ```

 Replace "CLIENT_ID" and "CLIENT_SECRET" with the values you received when you [created your application](getting_started).
-This will ensure that your website is authorized to access the editor and your avatar data.
+This will ensure that your website is authorized to access the creator and your avatar data.

-It's important to ensure that you've correctly added your developer credentials to MetaPerson Editor to ensure that you have access to all of the editor's features, including the Export button.
+It's important to ensure that you've correctly added your developer credentials to MetaPerson Creator to ensure that you have access to all of the creator's features, including the Export button.
 If you've incorrectly added your credentials, or if your account doesn't have a Pro plan or higher, the Export button may be inactive.

 To avoid this issue, double-check that you've entered your c "CLIENT_ID" and "CLIENT_SECRET" values correctly, and that your account is on the Pro plan or higher.
 If you're still experiencing issues, please don't hesitate to contact our [support team](mailto:support@avatarsdk.com) for assistance.

 You can find the whole sample page with the integration at this link [https://metaperson.avatarsdk.com/business.html](https://metaperson.avatarsdk.com/business.html).
-Use the "open the editor" button to open an iframe with MetaPerson Editor.
+Use the "open the creator" button to open an iframe with MetaPerson Creator.
 Please investigate the page source to look at the integration sample.
 Please pay attention to JS API calls on this sample page.

 ![](assets/img/sample_page.png)